epierard/epierard.github.io/publications.md

 **Projects**

-Here I will link to my publications and forthcoming research.
+Here I will link to my publications and forthcoming research

 <!--
 **Publication 1** <br />